alavi-sam/RFM-Analysis/README.md

 Here are some potential actions based on the segments:
 - **High-Value Customers**: Offer loyalty rewards or personalized product recommendations.
-- **Lapsed Customers**: Send re-engagement emails or special offers.
-- **Low-Value, High-Frequency Customers**: Upsell higher-margin products.
+- **Potentiol loyalists**: Upsell higher-margin products.
-- **Infrequent Shoppers**: Encourage them to make more frequent purchases with discounts or promotions.
+- **Hibernate Customers**: Encourage them to make more frequent purchases with discounts or promotions.

 By leveraging these insights, businesses can optimize their marketing efforts and ultimately improve their bottom line.